Scale your business with our modular plugins.

 Today, we’ll show you how to create default product attributes in WooCommerce with a plugin, manually from the WooCommerce dashboard, and programmatically via PHP.
-This is usually overlooked but it can have a huge impact on your variable products’ conversion rates.
+This is often overlooked, but it can have a significant impact on the conversion rates of your variable products.

-- Create variable products: To create variations of a product, first, you need to define attributes for it.
-Once you have the attributes, you can use them to create the different variations of the product.
-So, if you sell jeans, for example, this means that you can’t create jeans size variations if you haven’t created the size attribute for them.
+• Create variable products: To create variations of a product, first, define its attributes.
+Once you have the attributes, you can use them to make the different variations of the product.
+So, if you sell jeans, for example, this means that you can’t create size variations for them unless you have created the size attribute for them.

-Now, let’s better understand why default attributes are so important for every WooCommerce store.
+Now, let’s gain a better understanding of why default attributes are so crucial for every WooCommerce store.

 One of the first things we learned when we started our online store was the importance of creating default product attributes.
 In the beginning, our conversion rates weren’t very good and a lot of our users would tell us that the Add to Cart button was disabled.